ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_TABLE_SIZE\_

-This table stores information about the actual size of disk and memory tables in the system.
+SYS_TABLE_SIZE\_ stores information about the actual size of disk and memory tables in the system.

 | Column name | Type         | Description                                            |
 | ----------- | ------------ | ------------------------------------------------------ |